George Lovejoy Rockwell: Later life

-He retired for performance in the early 1940s, and moved to a farmhouse in Southport, Maine, which he nicknamed Slipshod Manor.
+He retired from performance in the early 1940s, and moved to a farmhouse in Southport, Maine, which he nicknamed Slipshod Manor.
 While in Maine he became a local celebrity, but still returned to New York for the occasional radio show.
 Frequent visitors at the manor included well-known entertainment world personalities, including Groucho Marx, Benny Goodman, George Burns, Rudy Vallée, and Martha Graham, among others.
 He for a time apparently worked in lobstering, but found this physically straining; he worked as a sign painter.

 For many years after his retirement from performing, Doc Rockwell contributed a humor column, "Doc Rockwell's Newsletter", to the Maine magazine Down East, containing anecdotes about Maine.
 He had the last page from shortly after the magazine's founding in 1954 to his death.
 Rockwell always signed his column with "Dr. Geo.
 Rockwell, maker of fine cigar ashes since 1889."

 Personal life

 In 1915, he met Claire Schade at a theater managed by her father.
 Schade was a toe dancer, a well-known performer since her childhood who performed as part of her family's act as "The Four Schades".
 They married and settled in Bloomington, Illinois.
 She gave up her career to be his wife and have his children, as he wanted it.
 They had three children, George Lincoln (also often called Lincoln, born 1918), Robert (born 1919), and Priscilla (born 1921).
 Claire largely retired from vaudeville performance after Lincoln's birth, and entirely retired after the birth of their second child.

 He was described by one biographer as an "egomaniac"; his marriage was unhappy, and Rockwell worked constantly.
 Rockwell and Claire eventually divorced in 1924, and the children spent the summers with Rockwell in Maine and the rest of the year with Claire in rural Illinois, who moved to live with her sister.
 It was later realized that legally, Rockwell and Schade had not completed the divorce.
 An interlocutory decree was granted in 1925, but Schade never filed the final divorce paperwork.
 This was realized 10 years later, in 1935, and resulted in a legal battle upon the realization.
 He sued her after she declared she did not want to file a final divorce decree, in an effort to make her do so.
 His divorce lawyer was Benjamin M. McLyman.

-The case involved in unpaid back alimony and child support from Rockwell, while Schade withheld a $ insurance policy on Rockwell's life, and also involved Rockwell asking for a lesser alimony payment due to an inability to pay it.
+The case involved in unpaid back alimony and child support from Rockwell, while Schade withheld a insurance policy on Rockwell's life, and also involved Rockwell asking for a lesser alimony payment due to an inability to pay it.
 Schade wanted the payment increased.
 The alimony payment was eventually lowered, and Schade agreed to stop withholding the life insurance policy and agree to the complete the divorce.
 She filed paperwork to that end in April 1936.
 They maintained no contact.
 After their divorce, Madelyn Meredith, who performed with Rockwell, became his common-law wife.